OmberMan/Rome-Improvements/README.md

 # Rome-Improvements
 Buffs Rome w/out making it op.
 Rome was one of the worst designed civs in V imo; it had no playstyle and it's Uniques were inconsequential.
 Specific buffs &amp; reasoning can be found here :)

+(And if you have an suggestion/opinion on balancing or anything else in the mod, I'd be really greatful for ur feedback!)

 > UA: Ontop of their vanilla bonus production towards buildings present the Capital, they pay -50% road maintinence.
 > Reasoning: Sounds consistently nice on paper, turns out consistently ehhh.
 Not quite irrelevant, but you probably won't notice and you won't win or lose a game because of it.
 All the buildings you care about building faster aren't gonna benefit: Wonders, your first factory, and courthouses.
 Tbh the road maintinence doesn't buff it much, the reason I'm only including it is cause I wanna see if the UU buffs are sufficient, and ig it fits historically.